 In addition, the board of directors:

-- adopts rules of procedure for itself
+- adopts rules of procedure and annual clock for itself;

-- adopts the values and operating principles of the company and monitors their implementation
+- adopts the values and operating principles of the company and monitors their implementation;

-- adopts the company’s strategy and monitors its implementation
+- adopts the company’s strategy and monitors its implementation;

-- adopts an annual operating plan and a budget based on the strategy and monitors their implementation
+- adopts an annual operating plan and a budget based on the strategy and monitors their implementation;

-- sets annual personal goals for the managing director and assesses whether these goals have been met, in addition to adopting the set of goals for the company’s management team and assessing whether these goals have been met
+- sets annual personal goals for the managing director and assesses whether these goals have been met, in addition to adopting the set of goals for the company’s management team and assessing whether these goals have been met;

-- annually reviews the key risks involved in the company’s operations and their management in addition to providing related instructions to the managing director if necessary
+- annually reviews the key risks involved in the company’s operations and their management in addition to providing related instructions to the managing director if necessary;

-- adopts the Group’s organisation structure
+- adopts the Group’s organisation structure;

-- appoints and dismisses the managing director and the management team in addition to deciding on the terms and conditions applied to their service or employment contracts and on their incentive systems
+- appoints and dismisses the managing director and the management team in addition to deciding on the terms and conditions applied to their service or employment contracts and on their incentive systems;

-- submits proposals concerning the bonus systems of the management and employees to the general meeting if necessary
+- submits proposals concerning the bonus systems of the management and employees to the general meeting if necessary;

 - discusses all other matters that the chair of the board of directors or the managing director have proposed for inclusion in the agenda Board members are also entitled to have a matter discussed by the board of directors by notifying the chair thereof.